Samsung/mimic/replication.md

 This artifact was used to obtain all results in the paper, and can be used to replicate these results, and experiment with the prototype beyond what is discussed in the paper.
 We remark that we cannot give guarantees about the applicability of `mimic` to other domains;  there may be technical limitations like the experimental proxy support in `node.js`.
 Furthermore, our prototype has not been tuned for wide adoption and instead serves as a proof of concept.

-The paper evaluates `mimic` on five research question, and in this document we explain how to reproduce the answers to all of these questions.
+The paper evaluates `mimic` on five research questions, and in this document we explain how to reproduce the answers to all of these questions.
 But first, we give a brief overview of the artifact and the usage of `mimic`.

 ## Usage and Overview